How to run your first meeting with your staff as a new manager

 When you end your meeting, you want everyone to walk away knowing exactly what’s expected of them and what comes next.
 Have a few next steps prepared for after your first staff meeting, and let your employees know what those are.
 On top of that, you might set a few next steps from whatever comes up during your meeting time.

-Next step ideas: Schedule one-on-one meetings with each team member, host a training on new systems and processes, have a brainstorm for planning projects, or book a time to create some team values and principles.
+Next step ideas: Schedule one-on-one meetings with each new team member, host a training session on new systems and processes, have a brainstorm for planning projects, or book a time to collaboratively create team values and principles.

 A new manager’s first team meeting agenda template